MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 ## AAD token cache

-When using the Azure Data Explorer SDK, the AAD tokens are stored on the local machine in a per-user token cache (a file called **%APPDATA%\Kusto\userTokenCache.data** which can only be accessed or decrypted by the signed-in user.)
+When using the Azure Data Explorer SDK, the Azure AD tokens are stored on the local machine in a per-user token cache (a file called **%APPDATA%\Kusto\userTokenCache.data** which can only be accessed or decrypted by the signed-in user.)
 The cache is inspected for tokens before prompting the user for credentials, thus greatly reducing the number of times a user has to enter credentials.

 > [!NOTE]
-> The AAD token cache reduces the number of interactive prompts that a user would
+> The Azure AD token cache reduces the number of interactive prompts that a user would
 > be presented with accessing Azure Data Explorer, but does not reduce them complete.
 Additionally,
 > users cannot anticipate in advance when they will be prompted for credentials.
 > This means that one must not attempt to use a user account to access Azure Data Explorer if